 While your survey and interview results should be strong indicators of what is working (and what’s not) at your organization, it can be useful to see what types of initiatives have helped other organizations retain talent.
-Here are a few of the most common strategies for retaining top talent.
+Here are a few common tactics you can adopt to retain top talent.

-According to LinkedIn’s 2021 Workforce Learning Report, employees at companies with internal mobility stay almost two times longer.
-While companies with low mobility saw a median tenure of just 2.9 years, high-mobility businesses were able to keep talent for a median of 5.9 years.
-Unsurprisingly, if an individual doesn’t think they can learn and grow at your organization or feel your company is invested in their career path, odds are these top performers will take their talents elsewhere.
+Employees at companies with internal mobility stay almost two times longer, according to LinkedIn’s 2021 Workforce Learning Report.
+While companies with low mobility saw a median tenure of just 2.9 years, high-mobility businesses were able to keep talent for a median of 5.4 years, the report found.
+Unsurprisingly, if an individual doesn’t think they can learn and grow at your organization or feel your company is invested in their career path, chances are these top performers will take their talents elsewhere.

-“Consider the three E’s of development: education, experience, exposure,” she continued.
+“Consider the ”Three E’s” of development: Education, Experience, [and] Exposure,” she continued.
 “Figure out how you can help employees find internal projects and opportunities that will help them grow in each of these areas.”

-While awarding raises and promotions can be an effective way to retain top talent, offering learning and development (L&D) opportunities can also help keep employees around longer.
+Many employees look for job security during tough times, and learning and development (L&D) opportunities can help them feel like they are investing in their current and future career.
 This can be through a professional learning stipend or reimbursement program that lets employees buy books, attend conferences and networking events, or take classes to learn new skills.
 It could also come in the form of offering internal growth opportunities, like mentorship programs, stretch assignments, high-visibility projects, and cross-functional assignments, that allow employees to learn new areas of the business and hone their skills.
 Investing in your employees’ career development can help your business show employees you want them to grow with your company — and that you’ll support them in doing so.

 The pandemic has shown us that telecommuting works, and many employees have become used to the convenience of flexible scheduling.
 One study found that 80% of employees said they’d be more loyal to their current employer if it offered flexible work arrangements.
 Trusting and allowing your employees to set their own work schedules and get their work done when (and where) it’s most convenient for them is a well sought-after perk that can help make your business a more competitive employer.